jr-cologne/db-class/README.md

 ## Further Examples / Stuff for Testing
 You want to see further examples for using the database class or you just want to play around with it a little bit?

-- You can find a further examples in the file [`example.php`](https://github.com/jr-cologne/db-class/blob/master/example/example.php).
+- You can find further examples in the file [`example.php`](https://github.com/jr-cologne/db-class/blob/master/example/example.php).
 - To play around with the database class, you can use the database provided in the file [`db-class-example.sql`](https://github.com/jr-cologne/db-class/blob/master/example/db-class-example.sql).
 Just import that in your database client and you are ready to start!

 ## Contributing
 Feel free to contribute to this project!
 It would be awesome for me if somebody contributes to it.

 So don't be shy and start coding!
-If you want to make sure that I like your idea, you can contact me by a Issue.
+If you want to make sure that I like your idea, you can contact me by an Issue.

-But if you decide to contribute to this project, keep in mind that finally it is my choice to merge your Pull Request or not, so also be prepared for a negative decision.
+But if you decide to contribute to this project, keep in mind that finally, it is my choice to merge your Pull Request or not, so also be prepared for a negative decision.

 ## License
 This project is licensed under the [MIT License](https://github.com/jr-cologne/db-class/blob/master/LICENSE).